 - Obstetric and gynaecological ultrasound (including baby scans)

 - DEXA scanning

-Further patient information about these scans can be found on the Royal College of Radiologists patient information leaflets.
+Further patient information about Radiology can be found on the Royal College of Radiologists website.

 Most appointments are offered between 9am and 5pm, Monday to Friday (except bank holidays).

-For GP plain x-rays: once your GP has completed a manual request, you should go to x-ray 1 where you will be directed to the relevant area.
-There is an open-access system between 8am and 5pm, Monday to Friday (except bank holidays).
-The results/report are sent back to the GP usually within 10 days or less by post and in most cases electronically.
+For GP plain X-rays: once your GP has submitted an electronic request, you should go to X-ray 1 on the ground floor where you will be directed to the relevant waiting area.
+We offer a walk-in service between 8am and 5pm, Monday to Friday (except bank holidays).
+The results are sent back to the GP electronically, usually within 10 days.

-If you have attended an outpatient appointment and you are told by your doctor that you need a radiology examination (other than plain x-ray), you will sent an appointment through the post.
-Requests for plain x-rays can be done on the day (9am to 5pm).
+Similarly, if you have attended an outpatient appointment and been told that you need a radiology examination (other than plain X-ray), you will sent an appointment in the post.
+Requests for plain X-rays can be done on the day on a walk-in basis (9am to 5pm).

 - if you are pregnant (except for ultrasound scans)